Why Use Groupwork?

 Community of Inquiry

-As you will recall from the Student Engagement module, the connections and structure in an online course are often based upon The Community of Inquiry framework.
-This framework identifies the social, cognitive and teaching factors that shape how people learn in an online setting.
-Specifically, the framework looks at how learners actively engage with the instructor, other learners, and content in order to construct meaningful learning.
+As you will recall from the Student Engagement module, the connections and structure in a course are often based upon the Community of Inquiry framework.
+This framework identifies the social, cognitive, and teaching factors that shape how people learn in an online setting.
+Specifically, the framework looks at how learners actively engage with the instructor, other learners, and content to construct meaningful learning.

 Moore (1989) described three types of interactions that would be necessary to include in online courses: